remosasso/remosasso.github.io/_pages/about.md

   - /about.html
 ---

 I'm a PhD student at Queen Mary University of London under the supervision of [Paulo Rauber](https://www.paulorauber.com/).
 My research aims to develop principled reinforcement learning algorithms that are both scalable and sample efficient.
 This research is specifically centered around Bayesian (and) model-based reinforcement learning algorithm.
+I also work as a research scientist at [xDNA](https://xdna.nl/) with a focus on both Natural Language Processing and Computer Vision.

 Publications
 ------